 1. Can you give an example of how you used technology to solve a complex problem?

-Ask the candidate to elaborate on previous experiences where they relied on technology to overcome a complex problem at home, school, or on the job, then play close attention to how they respond.
+Ask the candidate to elaborate on previous experiences where they relied on technology to overcome a complex problem at home, school, or on the job, then pay close attention to how they respond.
 Why did they decide to use technology?
 What were the results?
-How did they apply that learning for future challenges?
+How did they apply that learning to future challenges?

 2. How do you view mobile technology and its role in the future of the electrical industry?

-Electricians increasingly rely on technology on the job, from quickly emailing an invoice to the customer to presenting good-better-and-best options complete with pictures and video for each and every job.
-How an applicant responds to this question tells you a lot about their knowledge of current technology and industry trends (or lack thereof).
-If your business currently uses electrician software, asking about technological skills can help you determine whether the candidate is a good fit.
+Electricians increasingly rely on technology on the job, from quickly emailing an invoice to the customer to presenting good-better-and-best options, complete with pictures and video for each job.
+How an applicant responds to this question tells you much about their knowledge of current technology and industry trends (or lack thereof).
+If your business uses electrician software, asking about technological skills can help you determine whether the candidate is a good fit.

 3. What is your experience with using mobile technology on the job?

-This question helps you understand a candidate’s previous experience, as well as their level of comfort using technology on the job.
+This question helps you understand a candidate’s previous experience and comfort level using technology on the job.
 It’s also a good indicator of the amount of training the candidate requires.
-Electrician technicians often provide estimates, communicate with dispatch, and collect payments from their mobile devices.
+Electrician technicians often provide estimates, communicate with dispatch, and collect payments from mobile devices.

 ServiceTitan Software